rsz_1dc_secreu_5

 SD-WAN Visibility

-When your business-critical applications operate over different provider networks, it gets harder to troubleshoot and find the root cause of problems.
+When your business-critical applications operate over different provider networks, troubleshooting and finding the root cause of problems becomes more challenging.
 So, visibility is critical to business.
 SD-WAN allows you to see network performance data in real-time and is essential for determining where packet loss, latency, and jitter are occurring so you can resolve the problem quickly.

 You also need to be able to see who or what is consuming bandwidth so you can spot intermittent problems.
 For all these reasons, SD-WAN visibility needs to go beyond network performance metrics and provide greater insight into the delivery chains that run from applications to users.